Weekend Foodie Warriors- Take 7!

 The homemade crust is really what makes the pie, its so super flaky and so worth the effort.
 It’s only 4 ingredients!

-This was me rolling out the the pie crust and sealing it around the edges.
+This was me rolling out the pie crust and sealing it around the edges.
 If you’re wondering why I’m only wearing one glove, I ended up slicing part of my finger off trying to make kugel (a savory potato and onion casserole) for my good friend’s Jewish Passover celebration (but more about that experience next time).

-The finishing touch to the pie was the the steam cuts I made and brushing some milk on top to brown the pie in the oven.
+The finishing touch to the pie was the steam cuts I made and brushing some milk on top to brown the pie in the oven.